Skip to content

 Have you spoken to your local planning office?

 Shipping container conversions don’t always require planning permission as they are portable temporary structures and have no fixed foundations.
-However, this being said, some domestic and commercial containers may need planning permission in order to be installed in your desired location.
+However, this being said, when putting a shipping container on your land, some domestic and commercial containers may need planning permission in order to be installed in your desired location.
 Make sure you seek assurance and approval from your local planning office regardless to avoid disappointment.

 Have you checked the ground?